Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Broader Impacts

 \section{Broader Impacts}

 The development of the proposed versatile multi-concept personalization generation technique holds potential for broad societal benefits, such as facilitating personalized image creation, storytelling, poster design, and other creative applications.
-However, this technology may also raises concerns about potential negative societal impacts, such as its misuse to generate misleading or deceptive content, or enabling style-specific personalization that may infringe upon artists' rights.
-These risks can be mitigated through techniques such as watermarking generated images and developing robust detection algorithms for content authentication.
+However, this technology may also raise concerns about potential negative societal impacts, such as its misuse to generate misleading or deceptive content, or enabling style-specific personalization that may infringe upon artists' rights.
+These risks can be mitigated through techniques such as watermarking generated images and developing robust deepfake detection algorithms (e.g.~\citep{cai2025deepshield,hawkins2025deepfakes}) for content authentication.